Hospital fails to test for drugs; days later, a newborn is dead

 After Avery was born, records show, a doctor at Essentia noticed the baby was “jittery.”
 So did Pederson’s friend Robbie Lee, who visited the hospital.
 He later told police that he “could visibly see the baby shaking.”

-Although Avery was given morphine to combat “pain” and “agitation,” a hospital paediatrician diagnosed Avery’s discomfort as related to his mother’s pack-a-day smoking habit and her use of Prozac, records show.
+Although Avery was given morphine to combat “pain” and “agitation,” a hospital pediatrician diagnosed Avery’s discomfort as related to his mother’s pack-a-day smoking habit and her use of Prozac, records show.

 A notation in the file dismissed without explanation the need for a drug test or an assessment for withdrawal.